datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 >
 > Starting in the `shell_data/untrimmed_fastq/` directory, do the following:
 > 1. Make sure that you have deleted your backup directory and all files it contains.
-> 2. Create a copy of each of your FASTQ files.
+> 2. Create a backup of each of your FASTQ files using `cp`.
 (Note: You'll need to do this individually for each of the two FASTQ files.
 We haven't
 > learned yet how to do this
 > with a wildcard.)
 > 3. Use a wildcard to move all of your backup files to a new backup directory.